 Personality Preference

 Do you have an idea of what type of personality you like in a cat?
 Are you looking for a very playful cat or a lap cat?
 While it can be difficult to tell how your new cat will be in a home, we do have personality profiles that will let you know what we have observed here.
 If a cat is a “lap cat” in this setting, they are likely to be in a home as well.
 Remember that some of these cats will fall into the “needy” category.
 If a cat is very high-energy here, they are likely to be high-energy in a home.
-On the other hand, a cat that is mildly shy here may very well become less shy (and potentially more active) over time in a stable home.
+On the other hand, a cat that is mildly shy here might very well become less shy (and potentially more active) over time in a stable home.
 So, be sure to take these factors into consideration when you are looking.

 Do You Have a Dog?

 If you have a cat-friendly dog, you will want a kitten (needs lots of supervision with a dog), a confident adult cat, or an adult cat who has a history of enjoying life with a dog.
 Avoid very fearful cats, declawed cats, and otherwise disabled cats (such as three-legged) unless you have a very small and docile dog.
-Make sure you have the time and space to introduce the two gradually.
+Be sure you have the time and space to introduce the two gradually.
 You should also be willing to make practical changes to your environment as needed, such as blocking your dog’s access to the litter box and installing safety gates.

 Do You Have Other Cats?